-The Law on Protection of Competition No. 4054 of 13 December 1994 (the Competition Law) applies to 'undertakings' and 'associations of undertakings'.
+The Law on Protection of Competition No. 4054 of 13 December 1994 (the Competition Law) applies to undertakings and associations of undertakings.
 An undertaking is defined as a single integrated economic unit capable of acting independently in the market to produce, market or sell goods and services.
-The Competition Law therefore applies to individuals, corporations and other entities alike acting as an undertaking.
+The Competition Law, therefore, applies to individuals, corporations and other entities that act as undertakings.